 Teaching and learning methods

-- be invited to participate in role plays to illustrate labour market mechanism and public spending trends
+- to download and interpret relevant comparative data about labour market and public spending trends

-- Recapitulating questions about the previous lecture will be asked at the start of each new one.
+- to answer recapitulating questions about the previous lecture at the start of each new one.

 |Total study time||150|